RESOURCE

 • Whether the Court had jurisdiction to determine the appeal?
 YES

-• Whether the Tribunal was exercising judicial power under in terminating a tenancy for breach of agreement?
+• Whether the Tribunal was exercising judicial power in terminating a tenancy for breach of agreement?
 YES

 • Whether the Tribunal is a “court of a State”?
 Per the Constitution (s77iii) and the Judiciary Act (s39(2) (Cth).
 NO